ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

      Attribute Scope: [example.org] ?
      ```

-     By starting from this point the variable **idp.home** refers to the directory: `/opt/shibboleth-idp`
+     By starting from this point, the variable **idp.home** refers to the directory: `/opt/shibboleth-idp`

      Backup the `###PASSWORD-FOR-BACKCHANNEL###` value somewhere to be able to find it when you need it.